scale-it/algo-builder/docs/testing-teal.md

       assert.equal(getAcc(runtime, john).balance(), initialJohnHolding + 100);
     });
     ```
-    In this test, we are first checking the initial balance which we set during initialization.
-Then we are executing transaction by passing `txnParams`.
-After execution, we are verifying the account balances if the funds are withdrawn from `escrow`.
+    In this test, at the beginning, we  check the initial balance which - it shouldn't change (must be the same as during initialization).
+Then we execute transaction using `txnParams`.
+After execution, we are verify the account balances to check if the funds are withdrawn from `escrow`.

   - Executing transaction with invalid txnParams results in failure.
     ```